App-vNext/Polly/README.md

+## Important Announcement: Architectural changes in v8

+> Major performance improvements are on the way!
+Please see our [blog post](https://www.thepollyproject.org/2023/03/03/we-want-your-feedback-introducing-polly-v8/) to learn more and provide feedback in the [related GitHub issue](https://github.com/App-vNext/Polly/issues/1048).

 # Polly

 Polly is a .NET resilience and transient-fault-handling library that allows developers to express policies such as Retry, Circuit Breaker, Timeout, Bulkhead Isolation, Rate-limiting and Fallback in a fluent and thread-safe manner.